jjyun-do/backend-system/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug Report
+name: BUG_REPORT
 about: Create a report to help us improve
-title: "[BUG]"
+title: "[BUG] "
-labels: bug :bug:
+labels: "bug :bug:"
-assignees: ''
+assignees: ""

 ---

 **Describe the bug**